Sayantan181222/openenv-cluster-triage/README.md

 1. Install dependencies: `pip install -r requirements.txt`
 2. Configure your `.env` file with your `HF_TOKEN`, `MODEL_NAME`, and `API_BASE_URL`.
 3. Execute the baseline test: `python inference.py`

+### How to Use the Web Dashboard (Hugging Face)

+The OpenEnv Web UI is designed to be fully interactive and provides a real-time window into the SRE Agent's decision-making process.
+Here is how to evaluate the simulation:

+1. **Access the Dashboard:** Navigate to the public Hugging Face Space URL.
+2. **Select a Threat Level:** Use the radio buttons on the left control panel to choose a scenario, ranging from `Easy` (a single stuck job) to `Nightmare` (a multi-vector Hydra attack).
+   * *Note:* Selecting a level instantly updates the **Task Briefing** box to explain the specific failure state and the required win conditions.
+3. **Deploy the Agent:** Click the blue **▶ Execute Protocol** button.
+   * *API Notice:* To conserve compute, the environment is strictly event-driven.
+It only makes LLM API calls when this button is clicked.
+4. **Observe the Triage:** Watch the dark-mode **Agent Terminal Logs** on the right.
+The UI will stream the AI's step-by-step actions, rewards, and system feedback in real-time as it attempts to stabilize the cluster and achieve a `SYSTEM NOMINAL` status.

 ## Baseline Scores
 The baseline inference script utilizes `deepseek-ai/DeepSeek-R1-Distill-Llama-70B` via the Hugging Face Serverless API.
 It successfully navigates the complex logic gates of all 5 tiers without hallucination.